dahlia/dojang/doc/environment.en.md

 Dojang recognizes the environment of the device it's running on for you, but you may want to pretend it's something other than the recognized one, especially when you want to test how it will behave on different devices.
-By placing a *dojang-env.toml* file next to the *dojang.toml* file, you can make Dojang see the environment specified in that file instead of the environment it recognizes by itself.
+By placing a *dojang-env.toml* file[^1] next to the *dojang.toml* file, you can make Dojang see the environment specified in that file instead of the environment it recognizes by itself.
 The file will be formatted as the same as the result of `dojang env`:

 ~~~~ toml
 os = "linux"